tranqnhan/CPlusPlus/README.md

 <br>
 3.10.
 A simulation of the three body problem type of program would prove to be difficult to program without loops. <br>
 3.11.
 Switch: Advantage - concise, easy to read.
 Disadvantage - less versatile.
 If/else: Advantage - more versatile.
 Disadvantage - Not as concise, can be error prone. <br>
 3.12.
 A while loop can be use when you do not know how many times the program will run.
-A do while always run the program at least once which can lead to unexpected results. <br>
+A do while loop always run the program at least once. <br>
 3.13.
 A browser chess game benefit greatly from a game loop.
 We can check that while a checkmate haven't been given, the game keep going. <br>
 3.14.
 Infinite loops are considered bad because it can lead to difficult debugging.
 If a program runs constantly without any checks, it could fill up the memory allocated and crash the program. <br>